 Some ROI might be evident immediately, but most often it will take some time before the effects of the technology implementation are realized.
 Asking this question simply gets you and your CTO or IT Director on the same page and may give you an outline of the project timeline as well.
 By gaining at least a vague picture of the kind of ROI your technology leader expects, you are able to make a more informed decision.
 Agreeing on a timeline for results has the added of benefit of being able to set expectations for the whole executive committee, and if necessary, gives you a message to communicate to lawyers who might complain that it seems like a waste of money.

 6. What’s the risk associated with this technology implementation?

 Any new technology comes with some amount of risk associated with it, but planning well can significantly help mitigate the risk.
 If you’re hit with a crisis unexpectedly, you’ll lose dollars and time trying to fix it.
-Asking this question helps you be aware of the risks up front and plan for ways to avoid them.
+The answer to this question will help you be aware of the risks upfront and plan for ways to avoid them.
 It also provides you with an appropriate counterbalance to the benefits of the suggested technology investment, which you can calculate into your ROI analysis.

 7. Are there other technology investments that are a higher priority?

 While this question doesn’t have direct bearing on ROI, technology moves at such a fast pace that it’s important to evaluate which technologies need to be implemented when.
 Most likely your technology leader has a whole string of technologies they want to implement, with strong cases for the benefits of each for the law firm.
 A good technology leader will be able to prioritize effectively to make the most of your resources.
 Hearing about the other technologies on the docket also helps you speak to the priorities of the law firm if your technology leader has not already been a part of those discussions.